LauraVrkmp/Programmeerproject/REPORT.md

 ### Challenges and changes to the document design

-With the bar chart and line graph both a topics trend as is its comparison to other countries for one year specifically is visualized.
+With the bar chart and line graph both a topics trend as its comparison to other countries for one year specifically is visualized.
 For each figure a specific response to the menu changes was required.
 This implementation was successful.

 I decided to add these figures to the side of the map of Europe, instead over overlapping the map on country selection, which would have limited the options of responsivity as no different country would then have been selectable before the user returns to the map.
 Also, displaying the figures all together allows for a more insightful impression of the data.